yetibot/yetibot/doc/WEATHER_API_CONSIDERATIONS.md

 I wound up liking this API for its qualified locations and simple request formatting requirements.
 Unfortunately, unless we want to build our own search, users will not be offered suggestions to help further qualify locations.
-That might not be a problems... it's just notably different than the current interface.
+That might not be a problem... it's just notably different than the current interface.